gazebosim/sdf_tutorials/install/tutorial_12.md

 With the USD component, sdformat provide tools to convert between SDF and USD files.

 **Note: USD support is only available when building sdformat from source.**

+**USD requires CMAKE 3.12 this package is available from Ubuntu 20.04**

 Clone the USD repository